Increase in Electricity Tariff; Customers to Pay More

 Not a fan of online transactions?
 Why not visit a VTpass agent near you to carry out transactions.
 These are basically moms, shop-owners, students, etc partnering with us to serve you locally.

 Payment is truly at your convenience with VTpass, no need to rush or queue in banks.
-Just visit www.vtpass.com!
+Just visit vtpass.com!
 Innovation never stops here.
 We remain committed to making payment for everyday services easy and stress-free!

 5 Electrical Safety Tips For This Rainy Season